synhershko/KibanaDotNet/README.md

 	3. Make sure you have JAVA_HOME properly set up
 	4. Run `elasticsearch\bin\elasticsearch.bat`
 2. Compile and run KibanaHost
-3. Go to http://localhost:5602/ to view Kibana
+3. Go to http://localhost:5601/ to view Kibana

+On first launch KibanaHost will download the latest version of Kibana 4 automatically.
+You can change various configurations by editing the kibana.yml which will appear next to your application executable.
+Don't forget to restart, tho.

 ## Azure instructions